-We have limited funds to support our operations and we may not be able to execute our current business plan and fund business operations long enough to achieve profitability unless we are able to secure additional funds.
-As of June 30, 2009, with our current cash and cash equivalents position, we have forecasted and anticipate having adequate resources in order to execute a portion of our operating plan through the second quarter of 2010, which would include completing the Phase 3 clinical trial currently in progress for Ketotransdel®.
-However, in order to execute the second Phase 3 clinical trial of Ketotransdel®, which is currently required by the FDA to obtain final regulatory approval for Ketotransdel®, we would need to secure additional funds.
-If adequate financing is not available, we will not be able to conduct the second Phase 3 clinical trial.
-In addition, if one or more of the risks discussed in these risk factors occur or our expenses exceed our expectations, we may be required to raise funds sooner than anticipated.
+We have limited remaining funds to support our operations.
+We have prepared our condensed consolidated financial statements in this Form 10-Q on a going-concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+We will not be able to execute our current business plan, fund our business operations or continue as a going concern long enough to achieve profitability unless we are able to secure additional funds.
+As of March 31, 2010, with our current cash and cash equivalents position and the \$1 million of proceeds from the issuance of the senior convertible promissory note in April 2010, we have forecasted and anticipate having adequate resources in order to execute a portion of our operating plan into the fourth quarter of 2010, which would include the final payments for the Phase 3 clinical trial completed in 2009 and general and administrative expenses.
+The Report of Independent Registered Public Accounting Firm on our December 31, 2009 consolidated financial statements includes an explanatory paragraph stating that the recurring losses incurred from operations and a working capital deficiency raise substantial doubt about our ability to continue as a going concern.
+However, in order to meet the FDA's requirement for two adequate and well controlled Phase 3 clinical trials in order to obtain regulatory approval to market Ketotransdel®, we will need to secure additional funds.
+If adequate financing is not available, we will not be able to meet the FDA's requirements to obtain regulatory approval to market Ketotransdel®.
+In addition, if one or more of the risks discussed in these risk factors occur or our expenses exceed our expectations, we may be required to raise further additional funds sooner than anticipated.

-We may be required to pursue sources of additional capital to fund our operations through various means, including equity or debt financing, funding from a corporate partnership or licensing arrangement or any similar financing.
+We will be required to pursue sources of additional capital to fund our operations through various means, including equity or debt financing, funding from a corporate partnership or licensing arrangement or any similar financing.
 Future financings through equity investments are likely to be dilutive to existing stockholders.
 Also, the terms of securities we may issue in future capital transactions may be more favorable for our new investors.
 Newly issued securities may include preferences, superior voting rights and the issuance of warrants or other derivative securities, which may have additional dilutive effects.
 In addition, if we raise additional funds through collaboration and licensing arrangements, we may be required to relinquish potentially valuable rights to our product candidates or proprietary technologies, or grant licenses on terms that are not favorable to us.
 Further, we may incur substantial costs in pursuing future capital and/or financing, including investment banking fees, legal fees, accounting fees, printing and distribution expenses and other costs.
-We may also be required to recognize non-cash expenses in connection with certain securities we may issue, such as convertible notes and warrants, which will adversely impact our financial results.
+We may also be required to recognize noncash expenses in connection with certain securities we may issue, such as convertible notes and warrants, which will adversely impact our financial results.